mradul-001/verba/assignments/README.md

 2. Make instances of the **Wav2Vec** model and **Wav2Vec2Tokenizer** tokenizer.

-3. **Audio Preprocessing**:
+3. Audio Preprocessing:
     - Load the audio files.
     - Resample them to a sample rate of 16000 (this specific sr is required by Wav2Vec model).
     - Normalize the audio.
         > There are some reasons we are normalizing the audio file:
         > - Wav2Vec2.0 is trained on audio data that is normalized.
 Feeding unnormalized audio may lead to poor results.
         > - Raw audios can have amplitudes exceeding the maximum allowable range.
 This could lead to distortion during processing.
-    - Tokenize the audios.
+4. Tokenize the audios.
-    - Make predictions.
+5. Make predictions.
-    - Decode predictions to get the transcripts.
+6. Decode predictions to get the transcripts.

 > There is no need to fine tune the model.
 After following these steps, you should get nice results.